 Tracy Ortiz’s passionate advocacy for Destination Imagination has been instrumental in bridging socio-economic barriers and providing a well-rounded, student-led experience.
 Despite initial setbacks, such as props not working out, students have returned year after year, with some reaching prestigious institutions like Columbia University.
 Tracy shares, “DI nurtures essential skills such as public speaking and acting while providing a safe environment for diverse teams, including those with ADHD, to thrive and focus on common goals.”
 By integrating DI into STEM labs and running multiple challenges, socio-economic backgrounds fade away, fostering teamwork and creativity among all participants.

-Tracy Ortiz (second from left), Team Manager for a Destination Imagination Michigan team, wearing a bright green shirt and posing with her DI Champion of Inclusion award certificate at Global Finals 2024.
-Through fundraising and school support, Tracy helps to ensure DI is accessible.
+Through fundraising and school support, Tracy helps to ensure DI is within reach for more students.
 At Global Finals, students proudly showcase their handmade props and connect with teams from around the world, like Ukraine.
 Tracy emphasizes the fun and engaging nature of DI, highlighting how it fosters skills like creative thinking and collaboration that benefit students in all aspects of life, including academics.

 Conclusion: A Collective Effort for a Brighter Future

-The efforts led by Rocio, Kate, Ted, and Tracy highlight the diverse and impactful ways the Destination Imagination community is working towards inclusion.
+The efforts led by Rocio, Kate, Ted, and Tracy highlight the diverse and impactful ways the Destination Imagination community is working toward a stronger sense of belonging.
 From rural Guatemala to urban Detroit, these community members are ensuring that every child has the opportunity to dream, create, and grow.
 Their stories remind us that inclusion is not just about access but about creating environments where every student can thrive and feel valued.
 Together, they are shaping a future where creativity and innovation know no bounds.

-If you know someone who is a DEIB advocate or ally in your DI community and wish to nominate them, please reach out to your Affiliate Director.
+If you know someone who is a champion for creating welcoming and supportive environments in your DI community and would like to nominate them, please reach out to your Affiliate Director.